 Pricing your handmade jewellery, craft or design work can be very complex to get right.
 It can take years of learning, testing and refinement.
 You'll find it probably involves a lot of groaning, sighing and eye-rolling: I feel your pain.

-As a jewellery designer I've spent over 20 years in the business of designing, creating and selling handmade jewellery, so I've certainly put in lots of that time (and I've done plenty of the sighing).
+As a jewellery designer I've spent over 25 years in the business of designing, creating and selling handmade gold and silver jewellery, so I've certainly put in lots of that time (and, trust me, I've done plenty of the sighing).